jaredthecoder/destroyer/README.md

 # Destroyer

-Unfollow and unfriend social media users with a burning passion.
+:fire: Unfollow and unfriend social media users with a burning passion. :fire:

 ##Overview:
 Destroyer will mercilessly remove your followers and friends from various social networks, with current support for only Twitter.